Tombstone, Arizona: Conventions

-World's largest rose bush
+World's largest rosebush

 According to Guinness, the world's largest rosebush was planted in Tombstone in 1885 and still flourishes in the city's sunny climate.
 The Lady Banksia rose originated in Scotland.
 Mary Gee was the wife of mining engineer Henry Gee, who worked for the Vizina Mining Co.
 Mary's family sent the homesick bride a box of rooted cuttings from her home country.
-She planted one of the roses by the patio of the Vizina Mining Company's boarding house, the first adobe building in town, located at 4th and Toughnut Street across from the later site of the railroad depot.
-She and Henry lived in the boarding house when they first arrived in Tombstone.
+She planted one of the roses by the patio of the Vizina Mining Company's boarding house, the first adobe building in town, located at 4th and Toughnut Streets across from the later site of the railroad depot.
+Henry and she lived in the boarding house when they first arrived in Tombstone.

-The building was later renamed the Cochise House Hotel, and from 1909 to 1936 it was known as the Arcade Hotel.
-By the 1930s, the rose bush had grown to shade the entire patio and became a popular site for tourists.
+The building was later renamed the Cochise House Hotel, and from 1909 to 1936, it was known as the Arcade Hotel.
+By the 1930s, the rosebush had grown to shade the entire patio and became a popular site for tourists.
 The hotel was later renamed the Rose Tree Inn and then the Rose Tree Inn Museum.
-The museum curator tells visitors that all Banks roses growing in the U.S. today are descendants of the Tombstone rose.
+The museum curator tells visitors that all Banksia roses growing in the U.S. today are descendants of the Tombstone rose.

 In 1940, the Lady Banksia rose covered about 4000 sqft.
-As of 2014, the rose bush covered more than 8000 sqft of the roof and garden trellis of the inn, and has a 12 ft circumference trunk.
-The rose bush is walled off, and the inn charges admission to view it.
+As of 2014, the rosebush covered more than 8000 sqft of the roof and garden trellis of the inn, and has a 12 ft circumference trunk.
+The rosebush is walled off, and the inn charges admission to view it.

 A pair of huge rose "trees" of more than 5 ft in circumference, also planted in the 1880s, shade a 2500 sqft courtyard at Tombstone's historic Sacred Heart Church.